Journal

 Protecting Yourself While Onsite: A Pre-Shift Checklist

-Before an injury happens, documentation habits decide whether a later claim succeeds.
+Before an injury happens, documentation habits decide whether a later workers comp claim succeeds.
 A practical pre-shift checklist that costs nothing and pays off repeatedly.

 · · 10 min